 Resources – Disorders Treated with IG

-PIDD occur in persons born with an immune system that is either absent or hampered in its ability to function.
-There are more than 150 PIDDs — some are relatively common, others are quite rare — which result in patients commonly having an increased susceptibility to infection.
+PI occur in persons born with an immune system that is either absent or hampered in its ability to function.
+There are more than 150 PIs — some are relatively common, others are quite rare — which result in patients commonly having an increased susceptibility to infection.

 Websites